dannybrian/tulito/README.md

 	    <script type="text/javascript" src="js/tulito.js"></script>

+Initialize tulito when the DOM is ready.

+		tulito.init({});

 You enable tulito behaviors by attaching `data-tulito-*` attributes to your HTML elements.
-I recommended starting with the template to see how div's are organized there.
+I recommended starting with the barebones demo to see how div's are organized there.

         data-tulito-id="ID"
         data-tulito-class="pane"
         data-tulito-class="hidden-pane"
         data-tulito-class="back-pane"
         data-tulito-class="button"
+		data-tulito-class="link"

 ### Panes

 Panes are bits of content, like pages.
 They are displayed initially, and can be dragged out of the way temporarily to reveal a backpane.
 Backpanes (see below) set a `data-tulito-parent` attribute to identify the pane ID to which they "belong" and push out of the way when they appear.
 The backpane shown on a drag will also depend on the backpane's `data-tulito-parentdrag` attribute, if multiple backpanes exist.
-The attribute 'data-tulito-drag="none"` can be used to disable the default drag behaviors of any pane, including hidden.
+The attribute `data-tulito-drag="none"` can be used to disable the default drag behaviors of any pane, including hidden.
+A less common attribute `data-tulito-allowchilddrags="yes"` (on ancestors) allows descendant elements to drag the pane.
+This is useful for nesting several pane behaviors; for example, a collection of hidden panes used to transition content while having back panes behind that collection.
+See the demos for examples.

+Default behavior for all panes (including hidden) is to disable controls — buttons, input elements, scrollers — for non-focused panes when a pane is open.
+You can disable this behavior with the attribute `data-tulito-controls="leave"`.

 ### Hidden Panes